 History and Aims

 The Minority Student Caucus consists of all students of color in the UNC Gillings School of Global Public Health who wish to join.
 The Caucus was founded in the early 1970s as a vehicle for bringing the concerns of minority students to the attention of the School’s administration and for working to attract more students of color to the School.
 The Caucus founded the Minority Health Conference (MHC) in 1977 and has conducted it annually since then.
-The Caucus works with the school administration to advocate for the needs of students of color and MSC representatives currently serve on the SPH Student Government, the Dean’s Council, the SPH Alumni Association and other committees throughout the Gillings School.
+The Caucus works with the school administration to advocate for the needs of students of color and MSC representatives currently serve on the Dean’s Council, the SPH Alumni Association and other committees throughout the Gillings School.

 40th Annual Minority Health Conference